codeoverflow-org/nodecg-io-docs/docs/samples/reddit.md

     After entering it, click save.

-3. Set the created Reddit service instance to the service dependency of the reddit-message-read bundle.
+3. Set the sample's (`reddit-msg-read`) dependency to be the newly created service instance (of type `reddit`).

-    Select the reddit-message-read bundle and the Reddit service in the left bottom menu.
-Then select the service instance that should be used by the reddit-message-read bundle (in this case the name of the previously created Reddit instance).

-4. Check the NodeCG logs
+4. Check the NodeCG logs:

     You should see the recent posts in `r/skate702`